 To calculate based on monthly payments, use the 28/36 rule.
 This rule recommends that you spend only 28% of your monthly budget on housing each month and only 36% on debts.

-Once you've thoroughly run the numbers and know what you can and can't afford and what money is going to go where, you can start shopping for a mortgage loan.
+The next step to how to buy a house is to run the numbers and know what you can and can't afford and what money is going to go where, you can start shopping for a mortgage loan.

 When buying a home, you'll want to get preapproved for a mortgage with the lender of your choice.
 This preapproval will then allow you to hire a real estate agent and start looking at homes.
-You want to get this preapproval with your bank or lender first so you are prepared to submit offers when the right house comes along.
+You want to get this preapproval with your bank or lender first, so you are prepared to submit offers when the right house comes along.

+You are almost done with the how to buy a house process!
 Now that you've figured out your finances and gotten those finances preapproved with the bank, you can start house hunting!

-Find yourself a real estate agent and start checking out the available homes in the areas where you want to live.
+Find yourself a real estate agent and start checking out the available homes in the area where you want to live.
 Here is where you'll start to consider the things you must have in a house, the things you would like to have in a house, and the things that are deal-breakers in a house.

 When you find a house that feels right, you are now ready to submit an offer and see if it gets approved.
 This is where your real estate agent comes in to handle the negotiating and paperwork between buyers and sellers.

-If your offer gets approved then congratulations!
+If your offer gets approved, then congratulations!
 Now it's time to go through your own, more detailed approval process of the home itself.

 Usually, there are certain basic conditions put into the offer a home buyer submits to a seller.
-These conditions include things like getting a home inspection and appraisal before you officially close the deal.
+These conditions include things like getting a home inspection and home appraisal before you officially close the deal.

-This gives the potential, serious buyer time to give the house a thorough look to make sure there aren't major problems with the house itself.
+This gives the potential buyer time to give the house a thorough look to make sure there aren't major problems with the house itself.
 If there are major issues, like faulty plumbing for example, then the buyer could back out or negotiate with the sellers to take those essential repairs out of the house price.

 Once you are satisfied with the home buying contract the buyer and seller can sign the contract and officially close the deal.
 Congratulations!
-You are now a home owner and can start scheduling when to move in.
+You are now a homeowner and can start scheduling when to move in.

-Don't let the home buying process overwhelm you when it basically boils down to 5 simple steps—prepare yourself financially, get preapproved for a mortgage loan, submit an offer on a home, get the home inspected, and close the deal.
+Don't let the home-buying process overwhelm you when it basically boils down to 5 simple steps—prepare yourself financially, get preapproved for a mortgage loan, submit an offer on a home, get the home inspected, and close the deal.